 Can have children

-Selecting this option will mean that assets of this type cannot be added through a standard single or bulk upload, but can only be added when selecting the option to 'Add a child asset' from an asset of a type that can have this type as a child.
+Selecting this option will mean that assets of this type cannot be added through a standard upload process - they can only be added when selecting the option to 'Add a child asset' to a parent asset.

 Advanced relationship options

-When setting up relationships for asset type X and you select a default relationship category id for a relationship to another type (type Y) then when an instance of type X is created by a user the system will try to create relationships to all instances of type Y in the specified category.
-The user creating the new asset will be redirected to a page that enables them to optionally exclude assets from the relationships prior to default relationships being created.
+When setting up a relationship if you specify a default relationship category id then when you upload assets of that type the system will automatically create relationships to all applicable assets in the specified category.
+When the upload process is complete the user will be redirected to a page that enables them to exclude assets from the relationships prior to these default relationships being created.

 Include children in download